-In this article, we will explore the links between leukemia, family history, and genetics.
-We also discuss the difference between genetic and hereditary leukemia, as well as risk factors and tips for preventing leukemia.
+This article will explore the links between leukemia, family history, and genetics.
+We also discuss the risk factors and tips for preventing this condition.

-Leukemia is a genetic disease because it is related to a person’s DNA, which is the material that carries genetic information.
-DNA determines the development, growth, and function of their bodily cells.
+It is a genetic disease because it relates to a person’s DNA, the material that carries genetic information.
+DNA determines the development, growth, and function of body cells.

 DNA is responsible for determining unchangeable features, such as eye and hair color, but also the continued growth and development of blood, skin, and other bodily cells.

-Leukemia develops due to mutations in the DNA of bone marrow cells.
-It causes abnormal cell development in the blood and bone marrow.
+Leukemia results from changes in the DNA of bone marrow cells.
+It causes atypical cell development in the blood and bone marrow.
 Leukemia cells may prevent bone marrow from producing healthy cells.

 Risk factors that increase a person’s chances of developing leukemia include:

-Leukemia is a genetic disease that changes in a person’s genes cause.
-People can inherit genetic risk factors, or a person’s genes can change because of environmental triggers.
+Leukemia is a genetic disease that results from changes in a person’s genes.
+People can inherit genetic risk factors, or their genes can change because of environmental triggers.

 Other inherited genetic disorders